 And you are the subject of their next published post.

-Minor transgressions – a smear of chain grease on your calf, or turning up pre-ride with a dirty bike – you can usually get away with.
-They might get you a half-mention in a passing blog post but nothing more.
+Minor transgressions – a smear of chain grease on your calf, or turning up pre-ride with a dirty bike – you might get away with.
+Perhaps a half-mention in a passing blog post but nothing more.

-Within forty-eight hours your abject failure to be a cyclist could be splashed online for the entertainment of others.
+Within forty-eight hours your abject failure to be a cyclist splashed online for the entertainment of others.

 Get it wrong repeatedly, and you might find yourself the subject of a whole category of blog posts.
 Such a sullying of your reputation is difficult to come back from.